Geerodge/georgemc.co.uk/src/newsletters/draft/11-marketing-must-know-principles.md

 Repeat it everywhere.

-One day it’ll be your most valuable asset.
+One day it'll be your most valuable asset.

 &nbsp;
 ## Segment Your Customers